SoftCafe/GMAT-6-DOF-Simulator/requirements/README.md

 # How to Organize Packages

-Place reusable source code in this directory.
+Place requirements documents in this directory.

 ## Motivation